-We know these connotative words are positive or negative because they’ve been reinforced to us in our everyday culture.
+We know these connotations are positive or negative because they’ve been reinforced to us in our everyday culture.
 Ah, therein lies the rub – connotation is subjective and only applicable when people know what it means.
-Words have different meanings all over the world, but there are plenty that have shared meanings as well.
+Different words have different connotations all over the world, but there are plenty of words that have consensus connotations.

 Here are some examples:

-We often see shared connotative words used in news headlines to invoke reactions from readers.
+We often see consensus connotations used in news headlines to invoke reactions from readers.
 Take this famous exercise as an example – two headlines address the same event but use different connotations to evoke different feelings.

 - Freedom fighters gunned down in pro-democracy protest